-1. There needs to be more awareness of the many cultural programs, activities, and events that are available locally.
+7.1.
+There needs to be more awareness of the many cultural programs, activities, and events that are available locally.

-- 7.1.
-Identify, preserve, protect, promote, provide access, and manage the broad range of cultural and historic resources in the Southern Georgia Region, engaging in public-private partnerships when appropriate. - 7.2.
-Build community awareness of current cultural, recreational and natural resources, and develop a web-based data management system to provide informational resources to local officials and the public.
+- 7.1.1.
+Efforts shall be made to identify, preserve, protect, promote, provide access, and manage the broad range of cultural and historic resources in the Southern Georgia Region, engaging in public-private partnerships when appropriate. - 7.1.2.
+Efforts shall be made to build community awareness of current cultural, recreational and natural resources, and develop a web-based data management system to provide informational resources to local officials and the public.

-2. More programs are needed for children and the economically underprivileged.
+7.2.
+More programs are needed for children and the economically underprivileged.
+Policies:

+7.2.1.
+Resources shall be provided to improve the community's public services, including but not limited to employment, crime prevention, childcare, health, drug abuse, education, and recreational needs.

 7.3.
-Provide resources to improve the community's public services-including but not limited to employment, crime prevention, childcare, health, drug abuse, education, and recreational needs.

-3. More family-friendly events are needed in the area.
+More family-friendly events are needed in the area.

+7.3.1.
+High-quality recreational facilities and programs shall be developed to improve the local quality of life, and promote an active, healthy lifestyle and the conservation of natural resources.

 7.4.
-Develop high-quality recreational facilities and programs to improve the local quality of life, and promote an active, healthy lifestyle and the conservation of natural resources.

-4. More volunteers are needed to work with recreation programs.
+More volunteers are needed to work with recreation programs.

+7.4.1.
+High quality recreational opportunities shall be provided that promote and preserve the region's natural resources for future generations and tourism and recreation opportunities including parks, greenways and trails, waterways, etc.

 7.5.
-Provide high quality recreational opportunities that promote and preserve the region's natural resources for future generations and tourism and recreation opportunities including parks, greenways and trails, waterways, etc.

-5. Lack of museums, such as a science museum.
+Lack of museums, e.g. science museum or children's museum.

+- 7.5.1.
+Efforts shall be made to develop, maintain and improve the availability of adequate cultural facilities such as community arenas, performing arts venues, museums, monuments, visual arts galleries and conference/meeting centers through public-private partnerships. - 7.5.2.
+Efforts shall be made to identify, preserve, protect, promote, provide access, and manage the broad range of cultural and historic resources in the Southern Georgia Region, engaging in public-private partnerships when appropriate.

 7.6.
-Develop, maintain and improve T the availability of adequate cultural facilities such as community arenas, performing arts venues, museums, monuments, visual arts galleries and conference/meeting centers through public-private partnerships.
+Historic resources located outside of a designated historic district have virtually no protection from degradation or demolition.

+7.6.1.
+The continued publication, protection, promotion and utilization of historic resources, including ancient or record trees, shall be encouraged and actively supported through efforts like National Register nominations and heritage tourism.

 7.7.
-Identify, preserve, protect, promote, provide access, and manage the broad range of cultural and historic resources in the Southern Georgia Region, engaging in public-private partnerships when appropriate.

-6. Historic resources located outside of a designated historic district have virtually no protection from degradation or demolition.

-7.8.
-The continued publication, protection, promotion and utilization of historic resources shall be encouraged and actively supported through efforts like National Register nominations and heritage tourism.

-7. Proliferation of billboards on I-75 impacts the aesthetic quality of the community.
+Proliferation of billboards on I-75 impacts the aesthetic quality of the community.
 Policies: